osinfra-io/github-kitchen-terraform-action/README.md

 **Optional** The name of the instance to run the command on.
 You can run `kitchen list` to see the available instances.

+This is useful when you have multiple instances in your `.kitchen.yml` file and you want to run the command on a specific instance for example if you need to destroy a specific instance when dealing with more complex test scenarios.

 ## Example usage

 ```yaml